What is a TXT Record

 DNS Glossary

-DNS | Functions |
+| DNS | Functions |

-Zone File | This is where all the DNS records are stored for a domain. |
+| Zone File | This is where all the DNS records are stored for a domain. |

-Host Record | This is the domain or subdomain you wish to use.
+| Host Record | This is the domain or subdomain you wish to use.
 The @ symbol is used to indicate the root domain itself.
-In our example, the Host Record 'FTP' would be for the subdomain ftp.google.com and '@' would be google.com itself. |
+In our example, the Host Record 'FTP' would be for the subdomain ftp.google.com, and '@' would be the domain itself, google.com. |

-Points to | This is the destination server that the domain or subdomain is sending the traffic to. |
+| Points to | This is the destination server to which the domain or subdomain sends traffic. |

-TTL | The 'time to live' value indicates the amount of time the record is cached by a DNS Server, such as your Internet service provider.
+| TTL | The 'time to live' value indicates the amount of time a DNS Server, such as your Internet service provider, caches the record.
 The default (and lowest accepted) value is 14400 seconds (4 hours).
 You do not normally need to modify this value. |

-Action | This allows you to modify or remove existing records. |
+| Action | This allows you to modify or remove existing records. |

-Weight | This is similar to priority, as it controls the order in which multiple records are used.
+| Weight | This is similar to priority, as it controls the order in which multiple records are used.
 Records are grouped with other records that have the same Priority value.
 As with MX Entries, lower numbers are used before higher numbers. |

-Port | The server or computer uses this to process traffic to specific services, ensuring that all traffic comes through the door that it's expected. |
+| Port | The server or computer uses this to process traffic to specific services, ensuring that all traffic comes through the expected door. |

-Target | This is the destination that the record is sending the traffic to.
-This record would send traffic from service.example.com to listerning.otherexample.com over port 5060.
-SRV records generally require advanced knowledge of server administration to use. |
+| Target | This is the destination to which the record sends the traffic.
+This record would send traffic from service.example.com to listening.otherexample.com over port 5060.
+SRV records typically require advanced knowledge of server administration to utilize effectively. |

 Summary